COVID-19 Business Help Sheet

 However, your tax bill can now be paid over 12 months rather than in one lump some.
 This will require a time to pay arrangement with HM Revenue and Customs in due course.

 HMRC's Time to Pay Service for all businesses in financial distress and with outstanding tax liabilities may be eligible to receive support.
 There number is 0800 015 9559

 HMRC state that there is no deferment for PAYE payments and these payments should be paid in full and on time.
-VAT has been deffered until April 2021 and the self assessment taxes due on the 31st July 2020 is now deffered to 31st January 2021 so do not need time to pay arrangement.

 Generally, corporation tax is payable as normal, however we understand the time to pay helpline will generally allow you to pay this for period up to 12 months.
 If you are in arrears already you should call them direct yourself or we can do this on your behalf.

 3. Job Retention Scheme (Furlough at 80%)